 ELNs provide the perfect space for team members to work together on projects, with the ability to assign tasks and track them through to completion.
 With permission-based user access, team members can only change the experimental data assigned to them; combined with electronic signatures and date stamps, this helps to protect information and provide a full audit trail.

 When all laboratory data is created and stored as a single source of truth, managers can see research progress more clearly, from the experiment level to the workings of the whole department.
 ELNs often have dashboard functionality and the ability to pull together detailed, automated reports.
 Management can see the status of projects in real-time at a click of a button, without lengthy update meetings or the time-consuming collation of reports

-An ELN is a powerful enabler, bringing teams together to collaborate fully and share their insights.
+R&D software such as an ELN is a powerful enabler, bringing teams together to collaborate fully and share their insights.
 Look out for the following key features when choosing yours: